-I have to admit it, waffles is a brilliant idea.
+I admit, waffles are a brilliant idea.
 I love waffles.
 Who doesn’t?
-But making waffles requires a special appliance that, as anyone who owns one knows, is most likely to be stored in the furthest corner of the bottom-most shelf of the most inaccessible cabinet of the kitchen.
+But making waffles requires a special appliance that is almost always stored in the furthest corner of the bottom-most shelf of the most inaccessible cabinet of the kitchen.

 “How about oatmeal instead?”

-“No,” she says, “It would be extra sweet of you to make me waffles.”
+“No,” she says, “but it would be extra sweet if you made me waffles.”

-So I lower myself to the floor and stick my head into the most inaccessible cabinet in the kitchen.
-It has been years since I have made waffles and it is no coincidence that it has been an equal number of years since I have used the muscles required to retrieve a waffle maker.
+I lower myself to the floor and stick my head into the most inaccessible cabinet in the kitchen.
+It has been years since I made waffles and it is no coincidence that it has been just as long since I have flexed the muscles required to retrieve a waffle maker from the bottom most shelf.
 They remind me of this.

-The first minor appliance I encounter in the cabinet is the Vega-matic, an appliance we bought at the Minnesota State Fair from a man whose pitch we could not resist.
+The first minor appliance I encounter is the Vega-matic.
+We bought it at the Minnesota State Fair from a man whose pitch we could not resist.
 He promised it would make us happier, healthier and wealthier.
-It has done none of those things – but it has make our cabinets clutterier.
+It has done none of those things – instead it made our cabinets clutterier.

-Next comes a platoon of crock-pots; each a unique size, shape and brand.
-Predictably, the larger the pot, the further back it stands.
+Next came a platoon of crock-pots; each a unique size, shape and brand.
+Predictably, the larger the pot, the further back it was stashed.

 Beyond the crock-pots lay a region of unidentifiable appliances.
-Some could be toasters, some could be toaster ovens, some are still in their original boxes, some of the boxes have yet to be unsealed.
+Some could be toasters, some toaster ovens.
+Some are still in their original boxes (some of those boxes were never opened).
 Many of these appliances have not encountered a human in years, it makes them skittish and unruly.

 I nudge it a bit to get a better grip.
 Of course it resists me.
-So I push harder, only to discover that it is indeed the meat slicer.
+So I give it a shove, only to discover that it is indeed the meat slicer.

-Behind that is another small, round, chrome-plated appliance.
-Fortunately, this one can be identified by two raised Teflon grids instead of a circular knife– so at last I have found it.
+Behind that is another small, round, chrome-plated object.
+Fortunately, this one can be identified by two raised Teflon grids instead of a circular knife– so at last I found it.
 I grab and pull – but it refuses to budge.
-Perhaps the cord is wrapped around something.
-I pull again and it pulls back.
+Perhaps the cord is wrapped around something. so I pull again and it pulls back.

-This is when I realize my hand is a whole lot further back in the cabinet than our kitchen goes.
+This is when I realize my hand has extended a whole lot further into the cabinet than our kitchen goes.
 I have experienced this mystery in other places in our house – and it does not end well.
 They air movies about such things on the Syfy Channel.

 “So what made you think about waffles?”
 I ask.

-It is then I realize what she was thinking – because of her new job, we will not be going south this year – and every year on our journey south, we know we have escaped the cold clutches of the north when we spot our first WAFFLE HOUSE restaurant and it has become a tradition to stop.
+It is then I realize what she was thinking – because of her new job, we will not be going south this year – and every year on our journey south, we know we have escaped the cold clutches of the north when we spot our first WAFFLE HOUSE restaurant and it is our tradition to stop there.